denlogv/StrugatskyBias/README.md

 ## StrugatskyBias

-#### Identifying and measuring Gender-Bias in the works of the famous russian Science- and Social-Fiction writers: Arkadiy and Boris Strugatsky.
+#### Identifying and measuring Gender-Bias in the works of the famous russian Science- and Social-Fiction writers: Arkady and Boris Strugatsky.

 #### Project for the "Bias" class (WS 19/20) at Heidelberg University.
 Professor: Katja Markert.